 - 1. Activities for young people - 2.
 Employment, enterprise, education and training - 3.
 Support to the community and voluntary sector

-The Town Council aims try to reflect these priorities and we are confident we will be able to deliver targets in line with most of the above.
+The Town Council aims try to reflect these priorities and to deliver targets in line with the above whenever possible.

-The Town Council is not responsible for the Town Centre, which is in private ownership.
+The Town Council is NOT RESPONSIBLE for the Town Centre, which is in private ownership.

 7. The Civic Year